 Who is supporting care workers to stop the spread?

 Our campaign has already received significant support from North West politicians.

-Pictured below are the first councils in the UK to commit to Support Care Workers to Stop the Spread- we call on all other North West councils to follow suit.
+Sixteen out of twenty three North West councils have now committed to Support Care Workers to Stop the Spread- we call on all other North West councils to follow suit.

 Cllr Bev Craig, Exec Member for Adult Services & Health for Manchester City Council

 Cllr Gina Reynolds, Lead Member for Adult Services, Health and Wellbeing & Mayor Paul Dennett, Leader of Salford City Council

 Cllr Sean Fielding, Leader of Oldham Council

 Cllr Elise Wilson, Leader of Stockport Borough Council

 Meanwhile, several North West MPs have already pledged their support to the campaign: